In the Democratic Republic of Congo

 of the population has access to a safe source of clean drinking water.

-children dies before reaching the age of five.
+of children die before reaching the age of five.

 of DRC’s children are not vaccinated for the most common childhood diseases.